 You can also reach out to us with your specific material requests at any time under firstname.lastname@example.org

 Finishes for additive manufacturing

 Available for FDM

 An abrasive medium is applied to the component under high pressure.
 By using different media (e.g. corundum, sand or glass beads), both functional (achieving a certain surface roughness) and optical (polishing the surface) finishing can be performed.

 In the dyeing process, the plastic component is immersed in a water bath.
 The resulting chemical reaction causes the dye to penetrate the component.
 Characteristics of this are, on the one hand, a homogeneous color gradient and, on the other hand, an unchanging but more scratch-resistant surface.

-During painting additional color is applied to the printed part.
-This can be done by using a professional spray painting system.
 To get the desired output the part is properly prepared through accurate cleaning and by applying a clearcoat.
 Painting can be particularly useful to enhance the design of your printed part or to facilitate the evaluation of a printed prototype.